ntcho/Sunrin2017/README.md

 ## About the repository
 #### Archive of Sunrin Internet Highschool's software education.

-All of contents are free to use (Some contents could have copyright on it).
+All of contents are free to use (Some contents may have copyright on it).
 Will be updated quite frequently containing my school life.

 ## License